 The loans will be forgiven if the mortgaged property owner agrees to reduce the eligible small business tenants’ rent by at least 75 per cent for the three corresponding months under a rent forgiveness agreement, which will include a term not to evict the tenant while the agreement is in place.
 The small business tenant would cover the remainder, up to 25 per cent of the rent.

 Impacted small business tenants are businesses paying less than $50,000 per month in rent and who have temporarily ceased operations or have experienced at least a 70 per cent drop in pre-COVID-19 revenues.
 This support will also be available to non-profit and charitable organizations.

 The federal Canada Mortgage and Housing Corp. will administer and deliver the program.

-The application portal opens May 25, here.
+The application portal is open, here.